pranavpremanand/mern-with-googlesheet-frontend/README.md

 # FEATURES ADDED
   - Every forms are validated using React Hook Form.
-  - Integrated Google API for fetching google sheet data.
+  - Integrated Google API for fetching google sheet data to display in user home page.
   - Admin can do block and unblock users.
+  - Added protect routes for admin and regular users.
   - Added loading spinners.
   - Blocked user status will be shown in user home.